tylermorrisford/Liri/README.md

 3. Built with

 # How it works
 Liri uses two commands to make requests to one of three APIs, then once the response is returned, pulls relevant information from the JSON response.
+Future updates will return error messages and utilize inquirer for user input.

 # Instructions
 ### setup